 If you are planning on buying a mattress online, you should still go to a brick and mortar shop and give the model you’re considering an in-person audition.

 Even though you tried the mattress in the store, the real test comes after an entire night—or week, or month—spent sleeping on it.
 That’s why most mattress dealers give a “comfort trial” period.
 Usually around 30 days, this is a window wherein you can return the mattress if it doesn’t end up being as comfortable as you’d hoped.
 Be aware: Many stores charge a restocking fee if you exercise this option.
 Still, a trial period is crucial, especially if you are buying the mattress online.

 The mattress industry does not have a standardized measurement of mattress firmness.
 This means one manufacturer’s “firm” could be another maker’s “extra firm.”
 So use these descriptive terms as a guideline, not an absolute.
 This is another reason why it’s so important to actually try a mattress before you buy.

-Some manufactures rank their mattresses by firmness using a simple verbal description: soft, medium, firm; while others offer a more elaborate 10-point rating system, with 3 to 5 indicating a soft mattress, 6 to 7 indicating medium firmness, and 7.5 to 10 indicating a firm mattress.
+Some manufacturers rank their mattresses by firmness using a simple verbal description: soft, medium, firm; while others offer a more elaborate 10-point rating system, with 3 to 5 indicating a soft mattress, 6 to 7 indicating medium firmness, and 7.5 to 10 indicating a firm mattress.
 But with each manufacturer creating their own rating system, what ranks as a "7" in one mattress may feel more like a "5" for another manufacturer's mattress.